 Late submission of any assignment will be marked down by 5% for the first 24 hours late, and an additional 10% for every 24 hours (or part thereof) thereafter.
 Saturdays and public holidays count.
 If a student receives a Fail grade on the first submission of the Organisation Analysis, Integrated Essay Outline or Reflective Journal, he/she will have the opportunity of resubmission ONCE.
-Failure in the resubmission of the Organisation Analysis, Integrated Essay Outline or Reflective Journal analysis, Integrated Essay Outline or Reflective Journal will result in a 5% deduction from the overall mark for each deliverable.
+Failure in the resubmission of the Organisation Analysis, Integrated Essay Outline or the Organisation Analysis, Integrated Essay Outline or Reflective Journal, he/she will have the opportunity of resubmission ONCE.
+Failure in the resubmission of the Organisation Analysis, Integrated Essay Outline or Reflective Journal will result in a 5% deduction from the overall mark for each deliverable.
 There is no resubmission for graded assignments.